Hyams Beach, Jervis Bay

 Good for: Instragram, boogie boarding, surfing, picnic

 Water Temp: Relatively warm in mid February

 In my opinion, Hyams beach has the highest ‘look at me!’ factor of all the Jervis Bay beaches and has a touristy feel, especially in the busy summer months.
-It is indeed a spectacular sight when the skies are clear and sun is glaring down on this beach so keep your camera on standby for some magical Instagram shots.
+It is indeed a spectacular sight when the skies are clear and the sun is glaring down on this beach, so keep your camera on standby for some magical Instagram shots.
 There are plenty of accommodation options nearby via booking.com nearly and Airbnb.

-Hyams beach also boasts the ‘whitest sandy beach in Australia’ but it was hard to test this claim (sorry to let you down) because I didn’t have sand samples from the thousands of other beaches around Australia.
+Hyams beach also boasts the ‘whitest sandy beach in Australia,’ but it was hard to test this claim (sorry to let you down) because I didn’t have sand samples from the thousands of other beaches around Australia.
 But to give you an idea, sunglasses were handy to keep the glare away.